Hikakin: Personal life

-His brother, Seikin, born 30 July 1987 is also a YouTuber with more than 4.6 million subscribers.

-In July 2018, he adopted a male Scottish Fold cat, "Maruo", and in September, he adopted Maruo's brother, "Mofuko".
-He has always liked cats since he was a child, and he had been thinking about getting one for a year.
+In July 2018, Hikakin adopted a male Scottish Fold cat named Maruo (まるお), and in September, he adopted Maruo's brother, Mofuko (もふこ).
+He has liked cats since he was a child and had been thinking about getting one for a year.

-On August 1, 2023, a video was released of his new 2 billion yen ($13 million) rental home.
-This is Hikakin's first house, and it features an indoor heated pool and a 71-tatami living room.
-He said that this is his second base, leaving his previous home behind.
+On August 1, 2023, a video was released of his new two-billion-yen ($13 million) rental home.
+This is Hikakin's first house, which has an indoor heated pool and a 71-tatami living room (115 sqm).
+He said this is his second base, leaving his previous home behind.

 On January 1, 2024, Hikakin announced his marriage on his channel.
-On August 1 of the same year, he announced the birth of his first child on his official YouTube channel.
-He revealed that he and his wife were already expecting when he made his marriage announcement earlier in January.
-However, he refrained from announcing their pregnancy at the time, as he felt that it would be a burden to his wife both mentally and physically.
+On August 1 of the same year, he announced the birth of his first child.
+He said his wife was pregnant when he announced his marriage announcement in January, but he refrained from announcing the pregnancy at the time because he felt it would be a burden to his wife, both mentally and physically.

 On January 19, 2025, he announced in a video that he had been diagnosed with eosinophilic sinusitis, a designated intractable disease, and had undergone surgery.
-The video also showed his hospitalization, surgery, and post-discharge episodes.

-Sasuke

-He joined SASUKE 39 at 28 December 2021.
-His number is 30.
-He failed Stage 1 at Silk slider.
+The video showed his hospitalization, surgery, and post-discharge episodes.
+On June 28, 2026, he announced on his YouTube channel he had moved house for the first time in eight years, and showed his new home.
+He also announced the house he had rented in 2023 for two billion yen would be used for filming purposes.

+On August 9, 2026, on his YouTube channel, he announced his second child had been born.
+He said while the pregnancy had been confirmed in January of that year, and the birth had occurred in July, he had waited to release the video until "some time had passed since the delivery and both mother and child were healthy and stable".